tansonlee/rusty-racket/README.md

         [true
          (__list::sorted-merge (list::sort (list::take lst (/ (list::length lst) 2)))
                                (list::sort (list::drop lst (/ (list::length lst) 2))))]))

+(define (main) (list::sort (list 5 1 4 2 3))) ; produces (list 1 2 3 4 5)
 ```

 ## Syntax

-A program is comprised of module includes and function definitions.
-One of the functions must be named `main` and take 0 arguments.
-The result of the program is the result produced by executing the main function.
+A program consists of module includes and function definitions.
+One of the functions must be named main and take no arguments.
+The result of the program is the output produced by executing the main function.

 ### Module Includes